-Team Building & Recruitment: For those that want to build a team we have weekly intro to the business calls every Tuesday 1pm, Wednesday 3pm, and Thursday 1pm EST. Have your prospects reserve a space here.
-Make sure you log your prospects in CRM so you receive your instant cash bonuses plus lifetime overrides on your sign ups. https://app.acuityscheduling.com/schedule.php?owner=15100353&calendarID=1917180
+Team Building & Recruitment: For those that want to build a team we have weekly intro to the business calls every weekday at 1pm EST. Have your prospects reserve a space.
+Make sure you log your prospects in CRM so you receive your instant cash bonuses plus lifetime overrides on your sign ups.

+https://app.acuityscheduling.com/schedule.php?owner=15100353&calendarID=1917180